 Increasing means testing reaches far down into the middle class.
-The income thresholds for income-related premiums are frozen under current law until 2019, meaning a greater proportion of beneficiaries are affected each year.
-It is estimated that the number of Medicare beneficiaries subjected to higher premiums will increase from 3.5 percent in 2011 to 7 percent in 2017 to a projected 8.3 percent in 2019.
-Some in Congress and the Administration have proposed increasing means testing until 25 percent of beneficiaries are subject to higher premiums.
-A study from the Kaiser Family Foundation found that this would affect individuals with incomes equivalent to $45,600 for an individual and $91,300 for a couple in 2014 – meaning it would reach many middle-income Americans.
+The income thresholds for income-related premiums are frozen under current law until 2019, meaning a greater proportion of beneficiaries are affected each year as incomes rise and more people cross the threshold.
+The number of Medicare beneficiaries subjected to higher premiums increased from 3.5 percent in 2011 to 6.6 percent in 2017.
+Under current law, the thresholds will be indexed to price inflation beginning in 2020 except for the top-level income thresholds of $500,000/$750,000, which are frozen until 2028.
+This means that more higher-income beneficiaries will be paying the top premiums each year.
 Means testing could also increase costs for middle and lower-income seniors if higher-income seniors, who are often younger and healthier, are driven away from Medicare by increased cost sharing.
-This would undermine the over 52 years of success with this social insurance model.
+This would undermine the success with this important social insurance program.

 Wealthy individuals already pay more.
 The Medicare Hospital Insurance (Part A) Trust Fund is financed with payroll taxes of 1.45 percent on employees, matched by employers, with self-employed individuals paying the full 2.9 percent.
 Since 1994, this payroll tax has been levied on all covered wages and self-employment without a payroll cap like Social Security.
 Therefore, the higher an individual’s earnings, the more he or she will contribute to Medicare Part A during their working years.
 In addition, the Part A payroll tax increased in 2013 by an additional 0.9 percent on taxpayers earning above $200,000 for an individual and $250,000 for a couple.
 These same income thresholds also trigger a 3.8 percent surtax on unearned income, such as interest, dividends and capital gains, which is applied to Medicare.